Skip to main content

 Activating Your Flow

-After building your flow, it is time to go live:
+After building your flow, it is time to go live.

 Toggle the Flow Active

 In the top-right corner of the flow detail page, you will find the is_active toggle.
 Flip it to activate the flow.
-When active:

 • The trigger starts listening for fan events